Wyntuition/jekyll-now/todo/02-work-internal.md

 React learning, with best practices.
 It hasn't been too much time with React, keep going deep to get the most effective and translatable learning.
 Expand REST expertise to complimentary tech such as cloud (i.e. deploying APIs on cloud, using serverless).

+- Ruby, testing
+- Dives deep into certain areas that have benefitted the team as a whole with documentation

+"Related to picking up new technologies, Glenn has an obvious thirst for self-improvement and learning, which he has made a part of the culture of his team"

 Communication